HCN1222/HLS-vs-RTL/README.md

 * In a general evaluation, the Verilog implementation consumes fewer resources compared to the one implemented using HLS.
 The HLS-based implementation, in contrast, tends to be less resource-efficient, often utilizing resources that are 3 to 4 times greater than those of the Verilog design.

-* The Verilog design will automatically insert a BUFG to the clock signal, whereas the HLS design will not.
-This could potentially account for the disparities observed in utilization and timing reports.
+* The Verilog design will automatically insert a BUFG to the clock signal, whereas the HLS design will not. **Please take note that the inclusion of a BUFG will not impact setup slack and hold slack, as it introduces delays in both the source data path and the destination data path.**

 * When implementing a design with a Finite State Machine (FSM), Vivado will automatically optimize the Verilog code into a one-hot design.
 However, the HLS Intellectual Property (IP) will not be transformed into a one-hot design.
 This could potentially lead to the scenario where the HLS design utilizes fewer flip-flops (FFs) than the Verilog design.
 It's worth noting that the one-hot design approach is more effective when dealing with FSMs.